Intersections on tropical moduli spaces: Intersections on the space of abstract curves

 Let us start with a definition of smooth abstract curves.
 As a local model of a curve we will use the following fan.
 Let $e_1, \ldots, e_r$ be the standard basis in $\RR^r$ and set $e_0 := -e_1 - \ldots - e_r$.
 We define the one-dimensional fan

 with weights $\omega(\RR_{\geq} (-e_i)) = 1$ for all $i$.
 This fan is balanced because of $e_0 + \ldots + e_r = 0$.

-Note that this fan is also irreducible, as $e_0 + \ldots + e_r = 0$ is the only equation that the generating vectors fulfill.
+Note that this fan is also irreducible, as $e_0 + \ldots + e_r = 0$ is the only relation that the generating vectors fulfil.

-\begin{definition} A \emph{smooth abstract curve $C$} is a one-dimensional connected cycle that is locally isomorphic to $L^r$ for suitable $r$ (i.e. for each vertex $V$ in $C$ we have $\Star_C(V) \cong L^{val(V)}$).
+\begin{definition} A \emph{smooth abstract curve $C$} is a one-dimensional connected cycle that is locally isomorphic to $L^r$ for suitable $r$, i.e. for each vertex $V$ in $C$ we have $\Star_C(V) \cong L^{val(V)}$.
 The \emph{genus of $C$} is the first Betti number of $|C|$.
 An \emph{$n$-marked smooth abstract curve $(C,x_1, \ldots, x_n)$} is a smooth abstract curve $C$ with $n$ unbounded rays (called \emph{leaves}), which are labelled by $x_1, \ldots x_n$.
 If we instead label the leaves by elements of some finite set $I$, we will call it an $I$-marked curve. \end{definition}

-\begin{remark} As no other abstract curves will be considered we will often omit ``smooth''.
+\begin{remark} We will often omit the word ``smooth'' here as we will not consider other abstract curves (which are allowed to have different one-dimensional fans as local structures).
 Note that by definition $C$ is (locally) irreducible.
-We will always consider abstract curves up to isomorphisms.
-Still, our definition provides $C$ with the structure of a connected graph equipped with a metric, which is essentially the definition of an abstract curve in existing literature, in particular in \cite{GKM07}.
-This ``old'' definition has the disadvantage, that, when embedding these graphs, the balancing condition must be included in the definition of the embedding morphism (see \cite[4.1]{GKM07}).\\ A way out of this is to use the glueing techniques developed in \cite{AR07} and start with a genuine abstract connected cycle of dimension one.
-Beyond the structure of a metric graph, these objects contain the data of local pictures of the balancing condition around each vertex $V$.
-But this picture is uniquely fixed to be $L^{val(V)}$ by the requirement of smoothness.
-Using this more complicated definition, an embedding morphism is just a morphism of cycles $f : C \rightarrow \RR^r$.\\ Our definition here requires additionally that a global embedding of our curve exists (which we then forget as we identify isomorphic curves).
-Basically we do this to avoid glueing.
-However, when investigating universal families it will turn out that our definition is not a restriction (at least for rational curves), but that each rational curve in the ``old'' sense has a canonical embedding as a smooth curve in some big $\RR^r$. \end{remark}
+We will always consider abstract curves up to isomorphisms. \\ Note that the valence of a vertex $V$ in $C$ completely fixes the local structure (which is $L^{val(V)}$).
+Hence $C$ is in fact completely determined by the underlying metric graph, i.e.\ the combinatorial graph together with the (lattice length) of the edges.
+This is the definition in most existing literature, in particular in \cite{GKM07}.
+We will later be interested in parametrized curves, i.e.\ maps $f : C \rightarrow \RR^r$.
+With the ``metric graph'' definition, the balancing condition has to be incorporated in the definition of these maps (see \cite[4.1]{GKM07}).
+With our definition we can just impose that $f$ should be a morphism of tropical cycles, giving the same result.
+Note that our definition also requires that a global embedding $C \subset \RR^N$ of our curve exists (which we then forget as we identify isomorphic curves).
+This is done to avoid some technicalities involved in glueing abstract tropical cycles.
+However, will see that (at least for rational curves) this is not a restriction as any ``metric graph'' curve can be embedded. \end{remark}

-We now give a criterion to decide whether a one-dimensional fan with $r+1$ rays is isomorphic to $L^r$ or not.
-Following our way of speaking, we could also call it a smoothness criterion.